AryanAT13/MediVault/README.md

 ### 2. Immutable Record Keeping
 Medical history is sensitive and must be tamper-proof.
 By logging record metadata on the Ethereum Sepolia blockchain, we create an immutable audit trail.
 Once a record hash is minted, it cannot be altered, ensuring the integrity of the patient's medical timeline.

-### 3. Granular Access Control
+### 3. Granular Access Control & The "Kill Switch"
 We replace traditional administrative red tape with automated Smart Contracts.
-Patients can grant or revoke access to specific hospitals instantly.
-This permissioned architecture ensures that doctors get the data they need during emergencies without compromising the patient's long-term privacy.
+Patients have an absolute "Kill Switch", they can grant or instantly revoke access to specific hospitals.
+This permissioned architecture ensures that doctors get the data they need during emergencies, but the patient retains the power to lock their vault at any time.

 ---